Latest updates on Covid-19 and ferry travel in Spain

-Make sure you pack enough masks and sanitizers for your ferry trip
+Masks and sanitizers for your ferry trip

 What coronavirus safety measures do ferry companies in Spain follow?

-Ferry companies in Spain follow enhanced safety protocols as a response to the COVID-19 outbreak.
-They follow all official state regulations as regards crew coronavirus tests, temperature checks and safety training, and they follow updates on the situation in Spain.
+Ferry companies in Spain follow enhanced safety protocols as a response to the Covid-19 outbreak.
+They follow all official state regulations as regards crew coronavirus tests, temperature checks, and safety training, and they follow updates on the situation in Spain.
 More specifically:

-- Communal and private spaces are regularly and professionally cleaned with certified products, both at the terminals and waiting areas, as well inside the ferry.
+- Communal and private spaces are regularly and professionally cleaned with certified products, both at the terminals and waiting areas, as well as inside the ferry.

-- Some companies have introduced contactless check-in and boarding procedures, to minimize contact with crew and other passengers, avoiding long lines at the terminals.
+- Some companies have introduced contactless check-in and boarding procedures, to minimize contact with the crew and other passengers, avoiding long lines at the terminals.

-- Hand sanitizers are placed in all passenger areas at specific hygiene points, as well as staff quarters, to make sure everyone stays safe during the trip.
+- Hand sanitizers are usually placed in all passenger areas at specific hygiene points, as well as staff quarters, to make sure everyone stays safe during the trip.

-- COVID-19 tips and info are frequently displayed on the ferry lounge monitors to further educate passengers on ways to stay safe during the crossing.
+- Covid-19 tips and info are frequently displayed on the ferry lounge monitors to further educate passengers on ways to stay safe during the crossing.

 Professional cleaner disinfecting the outdoor space of a ferry

-Where to find more information about traveling in Spain amidst COVID-19?
+Where to find more information about traveling in Spain amidst Covid-19?

-For more information on traveling and coronavirus, you can have a look at our FAQ page, contact the ferry company serving your route, get acquainted with the guidelines provided by the World Health Organisation, and visit the official Spanish tourism website for all queries related to the coronavirus situation in Spain.
+For more information on traveling and coronavirus, you can have a look at our FAQ page, contact the ferry company serving your route, get acquainted with the guidelines provided by the World Health Organisation, and visit the official Spanish tourism website (Spanish version only) for all queries related to the coronavirus situation in Spain.